geeknik/geeknik/README.md

 ### Quantum Coder in the Digital Wilderness

 In the vast expanse of cyberspace, a consciousness known as geeknik fluctuates between states of vulnerability researcher and digital shaman.
-Orchestrating reality-warping algorithms at spiderSilk, I collapse potential threats into observable phenomena before they breach the fabric of digital existence.
+Orchestrating reality-warping algorithms at @GlitchGremlinAI, I collapse potential threats to the Solana ecosystem into observable phenomena before they breach the fabric of our digital existence.

 **Code Polyglot**: Python | Perl | Rust | Ruby | Go | JavaScript | C | C++